- Benefits and Risks of Hand Transplantation

 Before the Transplant

-Once a patient is found to be a good candidate for hand transplantation they will be placed on a waiting list.
+Once a patient is found to be a good candidate for a hand transplant they will be placed on a waiting list.
 All organ donors from the surrounding region will then be screened for compatibility with the patient in regards to blood type, tissue type, CMV virus status, as well as hand size, skin color, tone, and hair patterns.
-Once an appropriate donor is located, the hand transplant team will be mobilized and the patient will be brought to the hospital for the surgery.
+Once an appropriate donor is located, the SIU hand transplant team will be mobilized and the patient will be brought to Memorial Medical Center for the surgery.

-After surgery the patient will stay in the intensive care unit for 1-3 days for close monitoring.
+After surgery the patient will stay in the Memorial Medical Center Surgical ICU for 1-3 days for close monitoring.
 They will then move to a regular hospital room where they will stay for 1-2 weeks.
-Physical therapy will begin within 2-3 days after surgery.
+Hand and Physical therapy will begin within 2-3 days after surgery.
 Transplant nurse educators will spend time with the patient daily for instruction on the anti-rejection medications.
 After discharge from the hospital, the patient will stay near the medical center for 3-6 months for close monitoring for signs of rejection and for extensive hand rehabilitation (see separate link to the left for more details).
 Housing will be provided during this period by the hospital.

 According to the International Registry on Hand and Composite Tissue Transplantation, 100% of hand transplant patients reported to the registry so far have regained protective sensation to the transplanted hand.
-Roughly 90% of people regain tactile sensation, or the ability to sense the texture of objects and how much pressure is placed on the skin.
-Discriminative touch, or the ability to precisely locate and identify objects based on touch is regained in 84% of patients.
+Roughly 90% of hand transplant patients regain tactile sensation, or the ability to sense the texture of objects and how much pressure is placed on the skin.
+Discriminative touch, or the ability to precisely locate and identify objects based on touch is regained in 84% of hand transplant patients.

 1. Petruzzo et al. International Registry on Hand and Composite Tissue Transplantation.
 Transplantation 2010;90(12) 1590-4.